-To quantify the benefit to persons traveling through the District, a traffic study (see Appendix 1) was completed to isolate the estimated "pass-through" traffic along each segment.
+To quantify the benefit to persons traveling through the District, a traffic study was completed to isolate the estimated "pass-through" traffic along each segment.
 Pass-through traffic is traffic that has neither an origin nor destination within the defined area, which provides a reasonable means of quantifying benefits not accrued to property within the District.